Vegan Hot Cross Buns

-Once cool, cut or tear your hot cross buns and enjoy!
+Once cool, cut or tear your dairy-free hot cross buns and enjoy!

 Sadly these don’t last long before they start to lose their fluffiness!
 If you keep them in an airtight container, they’ll last for up to 2 days but I recommend you eat them on the day of baking for the best texture.

 Yes, I froze my leftovers recently and they tasted lovely after defrosting.
 Just let them defrost fully at room temperature before reheating (or enjoying cold).